MicrosoftDocs/power-automate-docs/articles/minit/string-operations.md

 ---
 title: List of string operations
-description: Get a list of string operations that you can use in the Power Automate Process Mining desktop app.
+description: Get a list of string operations that you can use in minit.
 author: maslejka
 contributors:
   - maslejka